CAWSCIT/area-maps/docs/UPDATING_MAPS.md

 ## Updating interactive maps

+To edit the GeoJSON, we recommend using an interactive tool such as [https://vector.rocks/](https://vector.rocks/).
+(Note: C.A. is not affiliated nor do we endorse this service.)

 To update these maps, you'll want to:

 1. Download the [Areas.json](src/areas/Areas.json) file (right-click and select "Save Link As..." to download).